mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

     [Table]: ../../assets/user_guides/actions/actions_table_filter_interaction.png

-## Predefined actions customization
+## Pre-defined actions customization
-Many predefined actions are customizable which helps to achieve more specific desired goal.
+Many pre-defined actions are customizable which helps to achieve more specific desired goal.
 For specific options, please refer to the [API reference][vizro.actions] on this topic.

 ## Actions chaining